QUICK LINKS: Resource Order Form

 When complete, send this form by email, with your contact details to KCAT@kidney.org.au.
 Overseas order are not available.

 Formally endorsed by RACGP, the ANZSN and Kidney Health Australia

-Following introductory principles on the use of drugs in patients with renal impairment, the Renal Drug Reference Guide is structured into 13 colour coded therapeutic chapters including; anaemia, analgaesia, antihistamines, anti-infectives, cardiovascular, endocrine & metabolic disorders, gastrointestinal, genitourinary, immunosuppressants, musculoskeletal, neurology & psychotropics.
-As well as being evidence based, this information is practical and written expressly for the prescriber who is searching for easy to comprehend, definitive advice.
+Following introductory principles on the use of drugs in patients with renal failure, the Renal Drug Reference Guide is structured into 13 colour coded therapeutic chapters including; anaemia, analgaesia, antihistamines, anti-infectives, cardiovascular, endocrine & metabolic disorders, gastrointestinal, genitourinary, immunosuppressants, musculoskeletal, neurology & psychotropics.
+It is evidence based and practical advice, written expressly for the prescriber searching for easy to comprehend definitive advice.

 $77A each - Contact author: Matthew Cervelli +61 408 846 901 or email email@example.com